MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-whats-new.md

 With this release, you can configure Windows Autopilot [user-driven](user-driven.md) Hybrid Azure Active Directory join with VPN support.
 This support is also backported to Windows 10, version 1909 and 1903.

-You can configure the Autopilot profile language settings to skip the language, locale, and keyboard pages during deployment.
-These pages will be skipped if the target device is connected to the Ethernet.
-The pages will be skipped in all scenarios.
-In previous versions, skipping these pages was only supported with self-deploying profiles.
+If you configure the language settings in the Autopilot profile and the device is connected to Ethernet, all scenarios will now skip the language, locale, and keyboard pages.
+In previous versions, this was only supported with self-deploying profiles.

 ## New in Windows 10, version 1903